-—Please sign FHC’s Petition to Save Our Wanderers’ Field!
+Please sign FHC’s Petition to Save Our Wanderers’ Field!
+Here’s why!
 HRM Mayor, Council and staff persistently ignore our every effort to have the Wanderers Grounds amateur field remain fully available to and used by amateur players.
-As recently as June 9, we wrote to HRM Mayor, Council and Community Economic Development and Planning Committee to remind them why they should not approve a permanent stadium on the Wanderers Ground (see letter: 2025 FHC HRM Wanderers Stadium.pages) But at the June 11 CEDP standing committee meeting, Councillors took another step towards building a permanent stadium on the Wanderers Grounds.
-That’s why its time for you to step up, show your support and sign the petition.
+Despite our June 9th FHC letter HRM Wanderers Stadium.pages to HRM Mayor, Council and Community Economic Development and Planning Committee with details on why they should not approve a permanent stadium on the Wanderers Ground a questionable* HRM staff Wanderers’ Block Functional Plan has moved HRM towards spending $75m-$93m on a permanent stadium on the Wanderers Grounds for the private-for-profit club that will never create any financial benefit.

 The Wanderers Grounds was used to full capacity by amateur players until HRM Mayor & Council gave it over to a private developer for his profit for $2400/game.